 It is important to note that Florida has placed a cap on intangible damages stemming from medical malpractice.
 The limit depends on the extent of the injury and damage, and can range anywhere from $500,000 to $1,500,000.

 At Morgan & Morgan, our attorneys understand the complications and hardships that can accompany an injury due to surgical negligence.
 If you or a loved one has been injured as the result of a surgical procedure, Morgan & Morgan may be able to help you collect compensation for your losses.
-To have one of our medical malpractice attorneys review your claim, please fill out our no cost, no obligation case review form today.
+To have one of our medical malpractice attorneys take a look at your claim, please fill out our free case evaluation form today.